Using a Power of Attorney to steal money

 At that point, Legal Consolidated, believes the fiduciary (of utmost good faith) obligations are increased.

 Queensland legislation gives us the greatest help in how an attorney should carry out their responsibilities.
 See Powers of Attorney Act 1998 (Qld).
-Legal Consolidated holds the view that all Australian POAs attorneys should uphold the Queensland obligations.
+Legal Consolidated holds the view that all Australian POAs attorneys should uphold Queensland obligations.
 It would be foolish and risky not to.

 Can your Attorney disregard things you have told them?